 From there you get to decide… Does this file get deleted?
 Do I use this code, that code, both, or something else?
 Once you’ve made your changes and “resolved” the conflict, you have to make an additional commit saying you’ve resolved the conflicts.
 Let’s give it a try!

-$ mkdir conflictGit $ cd conflictGit $ git init $ echo "this is a commit from master" > file.txt $ echo "delete and modify conflict" > file2.txt $ git add . $ git commit -m "commit from master"
+$ mkdir conflictGit $ cd conflictGit $ git init $ echo "commit from master" > file.txt $ echo "another commit from master" > file2.txt $ git add . $ git commit -m "commit from master"